habi/EAWAG-manuscript/manuscript.md

 A large collection of Cichlids from Lake Victoria in Africa spanning a size range of 6 to 20 cm was nondestructively imaged using micro-computed tomography.
 We describe our method to efficiently obtain three-dimensional tomographic data sets of the oral and pharyngeal jaws and the whole skull of these fishes for accurately describing their morphology.
 The tomographic data we acquired (9.5 TB projection images) was reconstructed into 1.4 TB of three-dimensional images used for extracting the relevant features of interest.
-Herein we present our method and an outlook on two projects analyzing the acquired data; a morphological description of the oral and pharyngeal jaws of the fishes as well as a principal component analysis of landmark features on the fish skulls.
+Herein we present our method and an outlook on two projects analyzing the acquired data; a morphological description of the oral and pharyngeal jaws of the fishes, a principal component analysis of landmark features on the fish skulls and a robust method to automatically extract the otoliths of the fishes from the tomographic data.

 ## Introduction {.page_break_before}